 Paul knew what it felt like to feel all alone.
 It’s a scary feeling.
 Many Pastors today know that feeling.
 Of course, God is “our refuge and strength and ever present help in time of trouble”, but the Pastor needs to know that he has the support of a few people.
 There needs to be some people he can always depend on to encourage him in his daily walk with the Lord.

-Our Pastors need our support.
-They need to know we care.
+Your Pastors need your support.
+They need to know you care.
 They need encouragement.
 There has never been a more stressful time to be a Pastor than in the world today.
-Tell yours you care about him (or her) today!
+Tell yours you care about them today!

 Your Pastors needs you to love them … even when they make mistakes.

 Do you love your Pastor?
 Do you thank God for the person God has sent to lead your church?
 Here’s a more important question: Does your Pastor know of your love?

 By the way, that will be evident by your actions more than your words.

 I can tell you that there are many Pastors today that wonder if anyone cares for them!.
 Most Pastors hear far more complaints than they hear encouragement.
 Everyone always shares burdens with the Pastor, but few people stop just to share love with their Pastor.

 Have you figured out yet that your Pastor is not perfect?
 Your Pastor is a flawed individual, just like you are, who God has appointed to shepherd the church.
 Many times they didn’t even ask God for the assignment but are simply trying to be obedient to God’s call upon their life.
 Can you love a person like that?
 They may have put their career objectives on hold just so they could do God’s will and minister to you!